Deal of the Day · UP TO 9% OFF UP TO 9% OFF · Today only Ends in 4 hand-picked products, today only Shop today’s picks →

 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This educational guide outlines Utah’s hemp and hemp‑derived cannabinoid laws as of July 1, 2026.
-It is for informational purposes only and not legal advice.
+This guide provides educational, state‑specific information on Utah’s hemp and hemp‑derived cannabinoid laws as of August 1, 2026.
+It is for educational purposes only and not legal advice.

 Utah, USA hemp laws: quick overview